davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.boulders/index.md

 #### Student Outcomes

-- To deal with file handling in Java
+- To work with file handling in Java
 - To deal with HashMaps in Java
 - To deal with String parsing